COMMENT OF JANUARY 30, 2017 WITH ADDENDUM

 This commenter prefers Deep to Circuitous - not counting linear augmentation due to the grade, which in this case would not be much at 1.42% - so the shorter route is achieved at the expense of having the north end of the New London Station about 20' deeper than it might otherwise be: -104' at top of rail, or about 112' below the curb.

-A breezeway, enclosed in winter, giving off the listed station building at center and running past a planted courtyard with the curved ticket office window at center, would lead to a skylit pavilion envisioned as being octagonal and located over one of the shafts built to sink the TBMs, containing a few large elevators.
-The station expansion is seen as being of painted or unpainted somewhat decorative wood (for contrast) with plenty of glass and possibly some decorative metal; and having a peaked, segmented roof with overhang above its pavilion offset by a subtending clerestory to help accomodate superstructure of the elevators, which would be reached at center on a somewhat lower level accessed by two broadly curving stairs and a single, preferably open, lift - providing plenty of geometric interest in the annexed-waiting-room/covered-ferry-access structure with surrounding outside benches facing the harbor.
+A breezeway, enclosed in winter, giving off the listed station building at center and running past a planted courtyard surrounding the curved ticket office window (a retractable roof might benefit year-round uses) would lead to a skylit pavilion envisioned as being octagonal and located over one of the shafts built to sink the TBMs, containing a few large elevators.
+The length of the breezeway is discretionary depending on the position of the subsurface station structures.
+The tracks seen in the picture would be removed.
+The station expansion is seen as being of painted or bare wood or clapboard (for contrast) with plenty of glass and some metal hardware; and having a peaked, segmented roof with overhang above its pavilion, offset by a subtending clerestory to help accommodate superstructure of the elevators, which would be reached at center on a somewhat lower level, accessed from the waterfront side by two broadly curving stairs and a single, preferably open, lift - providing plenty of geometric interest in the annexed-waiting-room/covered-ferry-access structure with surrounding outside benches overlooking the harbor.

 (click image to enlarge)

-The Mystic station is overdue for an upgrade including a low-slung Chinese Wall viaduct, with appropriate stone cladding as envisioned.
-(Connecticut Sandstone/Brownstone suggests itself to this not-from-Connecticut commenter, and plans for a uniform "look" should be agreed upon and extended to rail planning affecting a suitable geographical area.)
-A new or, if insisted upon, new-and-transported station would be required.
-The upgrade would incorporate facility for trains passing at speed, and would get the rail-induced encumbrances to commerce and development - and the grade crossing - off the map.
+The Mystic station is overdue for an upgrade including a low-slung Chinese Wall viaduct - with appropriate stone cladding as envisioned.
+(Connecticut Sandstone/Brownstone suggests itself to this not-from-Connecticut commenter, and plans for a uniform "look" should be agreed upon and extended to rail planning affecting a suitable geographical area.
+A good source initially might be the structural stone of the Chinese Wall on Railroad Avenue in Bridgeport, which is seen in the addendum as a high priority project.
+The big stones could be sliced up to make the cladding.)
+A new or, if insisted on, new-and-transported station would be required.
+The simple curve shown has a 2500' radius but some compounding could be used to achieve a better secant line for the platform tracks.
+Some candy coating of stone-clad arches might help to persuade the boating public, though the Coast Guard would probably have to settle for a new lift span if reasonable and aesthetically pleasing elevations are to be had.
+The upgrade would incorporate facility for trains passing at speed, and would get the rail-induced encumbrances to commerce and development - and the grade crossings - off the map.

-All tunnels of the two shoreline proposals are envisioned as being single-bore tunnels of minimum 32.5' inside diameter, except the 1.75-mile freight tunnel, which should be wide enough to allow two double-stack trains to pass, and would entail a dip and vertical curve within the tunnel since cover is lower at certain points where it passes through New London than that above the passenger tunnel, the tunnel itself being higher.
-Double-stack freight would traverse a single center track passing through the passenger tunnels.
+Tunnels of the two shoreline proposals are envisioned as being single-bore tunnels of minimum 32.5' inside diameter, except the 1.75-mile freight tunnel, which should be big enough to allow a fully double-stacked train to pass, and would entail a dip and vertical curve within the tunnel since cover is lower at certain points where it passes through New London than that above the passenger tunnel, the tunnel itself being higher.
+Low double-stack freight could traverse a single center track passing through the passenger tunnels during off hours.

 The inability or unwillingness of the railroads to act has left Stonington no choice about living with the heavily-scheduled high speed grade crossings there, or in one case, building a large and hurriedly-improvised-looking bridge with awkward interfaces that casts a potential station area and large swath around it into a long shadow, hindering development and public uses.
 A modern reconfiguration would have the tracks elevated on a low Chinese Wall viaduct as suggested for the Mystic Shortcut.
 This would allow the addition of one or two tracks to enable a local stop or skip-a-stop service, and provision for passing at speed.
 Additional tracks should not be considered without raising the elevation of the right-of-way.
 Possibilities for desirable station and rail bridge configurations abound.